-We have audited the financial statements of Yancoal Austra which comprises the consolidated balance sheet as at 31 D loss and other comprehensive income, the consolidated sta statement of cash flows for the year then ended, notes to th significant accounting policies, and the directors' declaration
+We have audited the financial statements of Yancoal Australia Ltd (the Company) and its subsidiaries (the Group), which comprises the consolidated balance sheet as at 31 December 2020, the consolidated statement of profit or loss and other comprehensive income, the consolidated statement of changes in equity and the consolidated statement of cash flows for the year then ended, notes to the financial statements including a summary of significant accounting policies, and the directors' declaration.

-In our opinion the accompanying financial statements of the 2001, including:
+In our opinion the accompanying financial statements of the Group are in accordance with the Corporations Act 2001, including:

-- a. giving a true and fair view of the Group's financial for the year ended on that date; - b. complying with Australian Accounting Standards a - c. complying with International Financial Reporting S
+- a. giving a true and fair view of the Group's financial position as at 31 December 2020 and of its performance for the year ended on that date; - b. complying with Australian Accounting Standards and the Corporations Regulations 2001; and - c. complying with International Financial Reporting Standards (IFRS) as disclosed in Note A(i).